erfan4lx/Windows-Virus/README.md

  Just open the file with this name and enjoy the fucking Windows you want :)
 ***

-Show full video on YouTube : https://youtu.be/mQbIUCBLVZQ
+Show full video on YouTube : Video was deleted by YouTube, I'll upload it again but for now you can get it from me on Telegram or Email

 Show demo video on Instagram : https://www.instagram.com/p/CL7jpLXA6c_/